Close Button

 Keeping active helps the musculoskeletal system support your body, maintain posture and protect vital organs, ensuring that they work at an optimal level.

-Evidence suggest that there are other significant benefits to walking, some of which are listed below:
+Evidence suggests that there are other significant benefits to walking, some of which are listed below:

 • Improves cardiovascular fitness: walking increases your heart rate, helping pump oxygen around your body.
 According to the British Heart Foundation, regular physical activity reduces the risk of heart disease by up to 35%